 Compiles to disk a source file or a list of source files using a list of compiler flags.
-The Logtalk source file name extension (by default, .lgt) can be omitted.
+The Logtalk source file name extension (by default, .1gt) can be omitted.
 Source file paths can be absolute, relative to the current directory, or use library notation.
-This predicate can also be used to compile Prolog source files as Logtalk
+This predicate can also be used to compile Prolog source files as Logtalk source code.
+When no recognized Logtalk or Prolog extension is specified, the compiler tries first to append a Logtalk source file extension and then a Prolog source file extension.
+If that fails, the compiler tries to use the file name as-is.
+Compiler flags are represented as flag(value).
+For a description of the available compiler flags, please see the Compiler flags section in the User Manual.
+The recognized Logtalk and Prolog file extensions are defined in the backend adapter files.

-Note: This predicate does not load into memory the compiled source file.
+This predicate does not load into memory the compiled source file.
 If you want to both compile and load a source file, use instead the logtalk_load/2 built-in predicate.

 When this predicate is called from the top-level interpreter, relative source file paths are resolved using the current working directory.
-When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a relative_to flag is passed).
+When the calls are made from a source file, relative source file paths are resolved by default using the source file directory (unless a relative to flag is passed).